mosaia-development/mosaia-node-sdk/README.md

-# mosaia-app-node-sdk
+# mosaia-node-sdk
-Mosaia's TypeScript SDK for constructing 3rd party app integrations on the Mosaia platform
+Mosaia's TypeScript SDK for interfacing with the Mosaia Core platform